 O Rio vive a maior transformação urbana de sua história: um momento único

-Rio is living through the biggest urban transformation in its history.
-The ICOM conference is one
+Rio is living through a vast urban, and social, transformation.
+The ICOM conference was only one

 of a string of international events which Rio is host to.
 In 2012 it was the venue for the United